RareSkills/blog/compound-finance-interest-rate-model/compound-finance-interest-rate-model.md

 ![mulFactor function](https://static.wixstatic.com/media/935a00_cb23b562ce26493ab4c76211e342e4c8~mv2.png/v1/fill/w_666,h_130,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_cb23b562ce26493ab4c76211e342e4c8~mv2.png)

-Since we are multiplying two numbers with 18 decimals together, we need to divide by `FACTOR_SCALE` to avoid having an 36 decimal output.
+Since we are multiplying two numbers with 18 decimals together, we need to divide by `FACTOR_SCALE` to avoid having an 36-decimal output.

 Just think of the function as “it multiplies two 18 decimals numbers together and returns an 18 decimal number representing their product.”